Forsakringskassan/fk-code-standard-java/README.md

 "http://localhost:8080/updates/"+eclipseVersion+"/"));
 ```

+Run the `build-and-test.sh` script to make it invoke Wiremock.

 After that you will have the Wiremock mappings in folder `eclipsedownload`.
-Zip that folder and bring it inside you organization.
+Bring that folder inside your organization.
 Run in there with:

 ```sh
 npx wiremock --verbose
 ```

-Now you have a mocked update site on `localhost` and you should be able to run it without access to `download.eclipse.org` by just changing the `p2Mirror` like above.
+Now you have a mocked update site on `localhost` and you should be able to run it without access to `download.eclipse.org` by changing the `p2Mirror` like above.
 Not a permanent solution, but will help you try it out and collect the files you need to host internally.